 Iris nevi (also called Lisch nodules) are clumps of pigment in the colored part of the eye (iris).
 Iris nevi, which usually appear around puberty, can be distinguished from iris freckles (commonly seen in people without NF) by a simple and painless procedure called a slit-lamp examination, which is typically performed by an ophthalmologist.
 Iris nevi do not cause medical problems and do not affect vision.
 The presence of iris nevi can occasionally be helpful in confirming the diagnosis of NF.

-- Freckling under the arms or in the groin area
+- Freckling in the underarm or groin areas

 Laboratory tests are now available in most cases to determine whether a person has NF 1 and 2.
 Gene linkage testing is available for families with NF1 and NF2.
 Direct gene testing is currently available for NF1 and may be available in the near future for NF2.
 These tests may be used for presymptomatic diagnosis.
 To find out whether you qualify for such tests, consult your nearest NF clinic or center.
 Occasionally, the signs of NF are not easy to identify.
 For example, café-au-lait spots may be so pale that they are not noticeable in ordinary light.
 For this reason, members of families in which NF has occurred are often concerned about whether they may have the NF gene, even if they have no obvious signs of the disorder.
 An examination by a physician familiar with the signs of NF is the best way currently available to determine whether NF is present.
 Examination of the skin may be helped by use of an ultraviolet light (Wood's lamp) which can occasionally identify very light café-au-lait spot pigmentation and can also help to differentiate this from pigmentation due to fungal infections of the skin.
 An examination that reveals no signs of NF can be considered reassuring, since it is extremely rare for an individual to inherit the gene and to show no detectable sign of the disorder.